aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-shapes/_index.md

-﻿---
+---
 title: Working with Shapes in C#
 articleTitle: Working with Shapes
 linktitle: Working with Shapes
-description: "Introduction to shape markup language, creating shapes of different types using Aspose.Words."
+description: "Introduction to shape markup language, creating shapes of different types using Aspose.Words for .NET."
 type: docs
 weight: 10
 url: /net/working-with-shapes/